Find schools that offer these popular programs

 |Median Salary (2017)*||$80,570 for radiation therapists|

 |Job Growth (2016-2026)*||13% for radiation therapists|

 Source: *U.S. Bureau of Labor Statistics

-Most employers require that job applicants have completed a 2- or 4-year program in radiation therapy or a degree in radiography combined with a 1-year program in radiation therapy.
+Most employers require that job applicants have completed a 2- or 4-year program in radiation therapy or a degree in radiography combined with a certificate program in radiation therapy.
 Topics studied in these programs include physics, algebra, computer science and human anatomy.
-In 2013, more than 30 states required that radiation therapists pass state board exams to acquire licensing.
+Most states require that radiation therapists pass state board exams to acquire licensing.
 In addition, some states and/or employers also require that radiation therapists be certified by the American Registry of Radiologic Technologists.
 ARRT certification must be renewed every year.

 Because radiation therapists work with cancer patients of all ages they must be empathetic to the suffering of others, yet maintain a professional demeanor.
 Those seeking a career in radiotherapy must also be able to move or lift patients who may be disabled by their illness.
 Due to the potentially hazardous material they work with, radiation therapists must be meticulous in following guidelines for safety procedures.

 The U.S. Bureau of Labor Statistics in 2016 projects opportunities in radiotherapy to grow faster than average until 2026, with 13% growth predicted.
 The aging population and the rising rates of some types of cancer unfortunately ensure a need for radiation therapists.
 The Bureau also reports the median annual income of a radiation therapist as $80,570 in 2017.

 Listed below are some other careers in health care: